wostzone/directory/README.md

 ## Objective

-Provide a service for registering Thing Descriptions, compatible with the WoT specification for directory services.
+Provide a service for registering and querying of Thing Descriptions that are published on the message bus, compatible with the WoT specification for directory services.

 ## Status

 The status of this library is Alpha.
-This initial MVP version is intended for the Wost Hub directory protocol binding, but it is designed to be usable outside of WoST.

-Still to do:
-* authentication hook
-* authorization hook
+It is functional but breaking changes can be expected.

 ## Audience

 This project is aimed at IoT developers that value the security and interoperability that WoST brings.
 WoST Things are more secure than traditional IoT devices as they do not run a server, but instead connect to a Hub to publish their information and receive actions.

-## Dependencies

 ## Summary

-This directory service provides the means to store and query registered Things.
+This directory service provides the means to store and query Thing Description documents.

-The [WoT Directory Specification](https://w3c.github.io/wot-discovery/#exploration-directory-api) describes the requirements and is used to guide this implementation.
+The [WoT Directory Specification](https://w3c.github.io/wot-discovery/#exploration-directory-api) describes the requirements for a directory service and is used to guide this implementation.
 The intent is to be compliant where possible.
 Note that at the time of implementation this specification is still a draft and subject to change.
 While the specification covers both service discovery and a directory service, this service focuses exclusively on the directory aspect.
 For discovery see the '[idprov-go](https://github.com/wostzone/idprov-go)' provisioning plugin.

 In WoST, the registration of Things is the responsibility of the Directory Service.
 Things themselves only have to publish their updates on the message bus without consideration for who uses the information.
+This separation of concerns has the following benefits:
+- allows for centralized access control via a auth service
+- simplifies access control for Thing devices as they don't have to implement it
-This separation of concerns simplifies centralized access control using the hubauth service.
-It also simplifies the Thing device as it only has to connect to the message bus.
+- simplifies Thing devices as it only needs to publish updates to the message bus
+- support multiple directories

 This package consists of 4 parts:
-1. Directory client for golang clients.
-Clients for other languages will be made available as well, or users can implement their own using the protocol described below.

-2. Directory store for storing and querying Thing Description documents.
+1. Directory store for storing and querying Thing Description documents.
 The current implementation uses a file based store with an in-memory cache.
 Additional storage backends can be added in the future.

-3. Directory server to serve directory requests.
+2. Directory server to serve directory requests.
 This implements the server side of the directory protocol as described below.
 Authentication and authorization is handled using the hubauth service.
 See hubauth for details on the groups and roles that govern access.

-4. Directory protocol binding to the WoST message bus.
+3. Directory protocol binding to the WoST message bus.
 This service subscribes to the Thing message bus and updates the Thing directory with changes.
 Things do NOT update the directory themselves, they only need to publish their updates on the message bus.

-The initial version of the Thing Directory Store uses a file store with in-memory cache for fast JSON-Path based queries.
-Updates are periodicially flushed to disk.
+4. Directory client for golang clients, including the directory protocol binding.
+Intended for clients to update and query the directory.
+Clients for other languages will be made available as well, or users can implement their own using the protocol described below.

 ## API